 My family was always involved in community affairs and I became politically active in high school running phone banks and walking neighborhoods for local candidates.
 After graduating from UC Berkeley I went to Washington D.C. where I witnessed the Bush Administration and corporate lobbyists push through legislation to promote fracking.
 I realized that one of the best ways to help overcome corporate power was to organize and build community power in the field.

 In 2006, I became Food & Water Watch’s first organizer in California and later the California Director.
 Over the last 13 years I helped communities across the state to win fracking bans and protect their water from being privatized by corporations.
-We worked with the United Farm Workers to win overtime pay for farmworkers and we helped pass a bill that states that every Californian has the right to clean water.
+We helped pass bills that won overtime pay for farmworkers and advanced the human right to clean water.

 - Monterey Peninsula’s Measure J won the right to initiate a public water buyout – 2018